 Composition scheme is an optional scheme available to a taxable person.
-This scheme is available for a registered person, whose aggregate turnover in the preceding financial year did not exceed ₹ 1 crore.

-However, a reduced limit of ₹ 75 lakhs has been kept for special category states (Assam, Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, Sikkim and Himachal Pradesh)
+This scheme is available for a registered person, whose aggregate turnover in the preceding financial year did not exceed ₹ 1.5 crore.
+However, a reduced limit of ₹ 75 lakhs has been kept for special category states (Arunachal Pradesh, Manipur, Meghalaya, Mizoram, Nagaland, Tripura, Sikkim and Uttrakhand)

 S. No. Eligible Person Rate of Tax Total Tax

 Central Tax (CGST) State Tax (SGST)

-1. Manufacturer 0.5% 0.5% 1%
+1. Manufacturer, other than manufacturers of such goods as may be notified by the Government 0.5% 0.5% 1%

-2. Restaurant (which does not serve alcoholic liquor for human consumption) 2.5% 2.5% 5%
+2. Restaurant services and outdoor catering services 2.5% 2.5% 5%

 3. Other Suppliers 0.5% 0.5% 1%